Nepal: Prevention and Control of COVID-19 through WASH and Health initiatives in Secondary and Small Towns

 |Project Rationale and Linkage to Country/Regional Strategy||

-In order to better identify gaps of COVID-19 pandemic response capacity of local governments, two secondary towns and 5 small towns were sampled by project unit to understand their health support system and management capacity to deal with outbreak of COVID-19 and other infectious diseases.
-Major challenges that local governments are unable to respond the transmission in communities in an appropriate and timely manner are: (i) insufficient disinfection and medical services to block interpersonal transmission of COVID-19 in public spaces; (ii) weak community engagement and risk communication capacity to strengthen citizens' health literacy and good hygiene practices; and (iii) inadequate institutional capacity to design, implement and adjust community-level interventions in accordance with the dynamic of the pandemic.
+Challenges to local governments.
+Major challenges render local governments unable to prevent community transmission in an appropriate and timely manner: (i) insufficient disinfection and medical services to block interpersonal COVID-19 transmission in public spaces; (ii) weak capacity for community engagement and risk communication to strengthen people's health literacy and good hygiene practices; and (iii) inadequate institutional capacity to design, implement, and adjust community interventions in accordance with the dynamic nature of the pandemic.

 |Impact||Healthy, alert, and conscious citizens oriented to happy life achieved|

-Essential public facilities and services to block interpersonal transmission in public spaces provided
+Essential public facilities and services to block interpersonal transmission of COVID-19 provided

 Behavior-centered community mitigation measures strengthened